scottmpowell/701gameProject/README.md

 ## Instructions

+First, you need to clone this repository to your machine.

 To play our game and utilize the computer vision aspect, you need to have python installed.
 If you do not wish to use Python.
 The game will run, however the heart rate will not update and the game will be in permanent calm mode.

 You are also going to need some python libraries.